treasure-data/td-ios-sdk/README.md

 ```

 Specify the database and table to which you want to import the events.
 The total length of database and table must be shorter than 129 chars.
+Each table will cache no more than 10000 events.

 ### Upload buffered events to TreasureData